davidepi/spectre-light/src/parsers/README.md

 As already stated in the [README](../../README.md), this renderer supports `.obj` files but not their companion `.mtl`.
 The reason of this discrepancy is the tight bound that `.mtl` specification has with the Phong illumination model that greatly limits the expressiveness of a physically based material system.

-In order to overcome this limitation, the `newmtl` keyword is ignored while parsing.
+In order to overcome this limitation, the `mtllib` keyword is ignored while parsing.
 However, the `usemtl` is still used and the name of the material is searched in the Material Library that contains the materials defined in the main input file.

 ### Chained (Children) Files